bitwarden/help/_articles/login-with-sso/configure-sso-oidc.md

 Complete the following steps to enable Login with SSO for OIDC authentication:

 1. In the Web Vault, navigate to your Organization and open the **Settings** tab.
-2. In the **Identifier** field, enter a unique identifier for your Organization.
+2. In the **Identifier** field, enter a unique identifier for your Organization:

+   {% image /sso/org-id.png Enter an Identifier %}

    Don't forget to **Save** your identifier.
 Users will be required to enter this **Identifier** upon login.